trustoverip/spec-up-t-website/docs/developer-documentation/code-overview/files-directories/spec-up-t/overview.md

 ## Intro

-Below is a summary of the files and folders found in the `spec-up-t` npm package.
+Below is a summary of the files and folders found in the `spec-up-t` [GitHub repository](https://github.com/trustoverip/spec-up-t) / [npm package](https://www.npmjs.com/package/spec-up-t).

 :::info